ThomasVrancken/info9023-mlops/labs/lab1/README.md

 - Gitflow: one release per milestone (MS).
 This is great because you can do a clean PR per MS and tag us on it for a review.
 - Trunk based development: frequent merges to the main branch.
 Easier for you but you need to be careful to find a clean way to show us the important codes at each MS.

+For example on the GitHub of this course, we use the Trunk based development strategy.
+Why?
+- 1. Only two developers on this project (i.e., small team).
+- 2. Small project with very few codes.
+- 3. Isolated changes (i.e., my labs will not affect Thomas' lectures because we work on different parts of the "project").
+- 4. Fast release cycle (i.e., we release a new lab/lecture every week).

 A great application to see your branches and commits is [GitKraken](https://www.gitkraken.com/).